Develop a Tax Sanctuary - The Two Pocket Exchange Strategy

 Once this strategy has been fully executed, they should also consider putting a portion of their emergency reserves in an investment within their Roth IRA that is conservative and provides liquidity.
 A Roth IRA can double as an emergency reserve since contributions can be taken at any time, for any reason, tax and penalty free.
 (Earnings in the account generally cannot be withdrawn tax and penalty free until age 59.5.)

 What has all this shuffling of funds accomplished?
-Dick and Jane Smith have permanently eliminated taxes on a minimum of $170,000 of previously taxable investments.
-Moreover, any Roth 401(k) or Roth IRA funds they don’t use can be left to their children, who can continue to enjoy tax-free growth for decades.
-(Heirs must start taking withdrawals from any inherited Roth accounts, but are allowed to spread them out over their own life expectancies.)
+Dick and Jane Smith have permanently eliminated taxes on a minimum of $167,000* of previously taxable investments.
+Moreover, any Roth 401(k) or Roth IRA funds they don’t use can be left to their children, who can continue to take income tax free distributions for up to 10 years.

 The point is that with a little creativity and planning, you too might be able to substantially reduce taxes on your retirement savings, as well as the tax burden on your heirs, simply by shifting savings that you already have from one pocket to another.